spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-get-ready-for-vat-tax-changes-in-germany.md

 {% info_block infoBox "Info" %}

-In July 2020, you have to remove the first job, and in January 2021, the last one.
+In July 2020, you must remove the first job, and in January 2021, the last one.

 {% endinfo_block %}